How To Do a Detoxification Diet and Why

 What Is a Detoxification Diet?

-A Detoxification Diet is a therapeutic way of eating that reduces exposure to harmful substances while enhancing your body’s built-in detox systems—primarily your liver, digestive tract, kidneys, lymph, and skin.
+A detoxification diet, or detox diet, is a therapeutic way of eating that reduces exposure to harmful substances while enhancing your body’s built-in detox systems—primarily your liver, digestive tract, kidneys, lymph, and skin.
 It focuses on whole, nutrient-dense foods that fuel cellular repair, regulate inflammation, and improve elimination.

 This isn’t a quick cleanse or deprivation-based detox.
 It’s a structured, science-informed plan that works with your body—not against it—to promote lasting transformation.